sebpiq/node-validation-pod/README.md

 Implements 3 steps :

 1. **before** : prepare your data for validation.
 If some fields validity depend on each other, you can check it here.
-If a validation error occurs, stop the validation process here.
+If a validation error occurs, go directly to `after` step.
 2. **attributes validators** : for each attribute in your object, run the corresponding validator.
 Gathers all errors in one object.
 3. **after** : check for unknown attributes.
 Add errors to the errors found in previous step.